MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 Find the contact details of the application owner within your organization.
 You can find it under the **Owners** tab on the **Enterprise Applications** section, or your organization may have a database that has this information.

-You can also use this Graph code:
+You can also execute this Graph query:

 ```HTTP
 GET https://graph.microsoft.com/v1.0/applications/{id}/owners